What is ‘Immersive Theater?’

 Recommendations to Newcomers

-I asked members of the community what advice they’d have to newcomers, and unanimously, they responded that newcomers be present, be vulnerable, be emotionally open when going through events.
+Outside of Haunting, we probed the community to determine what advice they’d have for newcomers.
+Unanimously, they responded that newcomers be present, be vulnerable, be emotionally open when going through events.
 Ben Taylor, stage manager for Alone & Screenshot Productions, responded that “immersive theater works best when you’re willing to give yourself over fully to the experience.
 Believe in the world.
 Believe in the people.
 Be emotionally open.”
 He emphasized that the physical intimacy of immersive theater requires more vulnerability from the audience as they are required to be active and can’t enjoy a performance passively.
 But Bishop said that was the same advice he received when he started out—he thought he knew exactly what it meant, but he was wrong.
 And that’s exactly the point.

 Some of the more intense shows will touch you, may grab you aggressively, or may even simulate terrifying situations.
 As these require precision and care on the actor’s part, it’s important to not fight against the experience, but rather move with it.
 However, giving yourself to an experience like this requires trust in the creators of an experience.
 If you do not feel like you can trust a company, then you should not do an experience.
 Research what others say about an experience, ask your friends, or email us (Haunting trusts all experiences on our Immersions page).
 And implicit in that trust is that a safe word exists for any shows with contact.
 Kimberly Stewart recommends that “if a show becomes dangerously uncomfortable, don’t be ashamed to use the safe word.
 That word is there for a reason.
 It’s peace of mind.
 It lets you give in to the experience, knowing that if anything begins to feel out of hand, you can immediately return to safety.”
 There is bravery in using a safe word.